 As for encryption standards, IPVanish uses 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2,048-bit key exchange with perfect forward secrecy.
 The latter feature means that even if your account is compromised, all past web sessions will remain encrypted and out of reach from nosy hackers.

 There’s an option to choose between 1,300 servers spread across over 75 locations worldwide.

-IPVanish allows five devices to connect at one time, which is very generous and makes it highly affordable if you were to split the cost among friends.
+IPVanish allows unlimited devices, which is very generous and makes it highly affordable if you were to split the cost among friends.

 Apps for both Android and iOS as well as desktop software for Windows and MacOS are available.